0fca/pika-core/README.md

 # Pika Core

 __Pika Core__ is a simple file management system written in C# with ASP.NET Core.
-Its main functionality is to give anonymous access to some parts of filesystem however it is supposed to give full access to server's filesystem(but only for download purposes) to all registered users.
+Its main functionality is to give anonymous access to some parts of filesystem however it is supposed to give full access to server's filesystem to all registered users.

 Developer Instance: https://dev-core.lukas-bownik.net/